I. Name and address of the responsible person

 (7) Device type

-The user data collected in this way is pseudonymised by technical precautions.
-It is therefore no longer possible to assign the data to the calling user.
-The data are not stored together with other personal data of the user.
+The user data collected in this way is pseudonymized by technical precautions.
+Therefore, an assignment of the data to the calling user is no longer possible.
+The data is not stored together with other personal data of the users.

 The legal basis for the processing of personal data using cookies is Art.
 6 para.
-1 lit. f DSGVO.
+1 lit. f GDPR.